Toasterson/matetrack-pwa/README.md

 1. Go to the **💰 Expenses** tab
 2. Enter amount, description, and category
 3. Tap "Add Expense"
-4. View your total at the top and history below
+4. View your register balance at the top and history below

 ### Register Payments
 1. Go to the **💳 Register** tab
 2. Enter amount you paid to the event organizer/register
-3. Add optional note (e.g., "For drinks fund", "Initial payment")
+3. Add optional note (e.g., "Initial payment", "Top up fund")
-4. View your balance: payments made vs drinks consumed
+4. View your balance: register payments vs all expenses
 5. **Green balance** = you have credit, **Red balance** = you owe money
 6. Perfect for tracking what you still need to pay or if you're overpaid